 If you have social media accounts, the at-fault driver’s insurer will find them and look for any posts related to your accident or resultant injuries.
 Anything you’ve written about your wreck can be twisted, taken out of context, and used against you.
 For this reason, it’s best to post neither text nor photos related to your wreck.
 Your smartest move is to stay off social media altogether until your claim is resolved.

 Communicating With Insurance Adjusters or Accepting a Settlement Offer

 An insurance adjuster who contacts you after a truck accident will ask you questions about the wreck and try to record your statement.
 Anything you say can be used against you in the insurance company’s attempt to deny or devalue your claim.
 You might be offered a quick, low settlement before you even know what your total medical expenses will be.
 You should avoid any detailed communication with the insurer, refuse to sign or accept its first settlement offer, and refer all communication to your attorney.

 Failing to Consult a Lawyer

 Most truck accident attorneys will offer you a free first consultation in order to evaluate your claim and explain your options.
-Your lawyer will also know every trick the insurance adjusters have up their sleeves and how to counter their tactics to devalue your claim, so you have nothing to lose and perhaps a lot to gain by consulting a truck accident lawyer as soon as possible after your accident.
+After a free consultation your attorney may take your case on a contingency fee basis which means you do not pay up front fees for your attorney.
+Instead, your attorneys fees are deducted after you receice a settlement or award.
+Attorneys fees are deducted first, then costs and expenses incurred on your case are deducted.
+A lawyer will look out for tricks the insurance adjusters may have up their sleeves and how to counter tactics to devalue your claim, so you have nothing to lose and perhaps a lot to gain by consulting an accident lawyer as soon as possible after your accident.